Find the Best Offers !

 With an incredible house reef swimming and pleasant sea shores, Vakarufalhi Island Resort, otherwise called Vakaru, is the ideal spot for couples searching for an open space with the air of an elite hangout in the Maldives.
 Today, the hotel has slowly developed from a transcendently German plunging island to a renowned Italian retreat under new possession and the board.
 The island itself gloats with tall palm trees and regular vegetation, straw improvements on every rooftop and sand where it is found in open regions.

-4 *-star resort with 75 rooms has all the typical offices from spa and health to jumping and bundled amusement, despite the fact that its solitary eatery is a low-estimated buffet, and the island doesn't have a pool and a public sea shore.
+4 star resort with 75 rooms has all the typical offices from spa and health to jumping and bundled amusement, despite the fact that its solitary eatery is a low-estimated buffet, and the island doesn't have a pool and a public sea shore.
 All the extensive rooms have an in vogue and current style, with a private outside porch, sand region found on the sea shore, and ocean views.
 All rooms are finished with a minibar and an outside washroom and shower.
 The island is found in an incredible area, one of the best spots to spot whale sharks and Manta beams, swimming excursions or jumping outings to the house reef and nearby jumping regions.

 5 Dusit Thani Maldives

-to reach Dusit Thani in Maldives from
+Dusit Thani Maldives

 6 Amilla Maldives Resort and Residence